etnperlong/SingBox4Magisk/README.md

 #### Manage service start / stop

-- Xray service is auto-run after system boot up by default.
+- sing-box service is auto-run after system boot up by default.
 - You can use Magisk Manager App to manage it.
 Be patient to wait it take effect (about 3 second).
 - Check out [Manage service start / stop ](https://github.com/Asterisk4Magisk/Xray4Magisk#manage-service-start--stop-1) and [Manage transparent proxy enable / disable](https://github.com/Asterisk4Magisk/Xray4Magisk#manage-transparent-proxy-enable--disable)